mikepziegler/tgmap/README.md

 }
 ```

 The function getMName returns the name of the municipality by detecting the associated ID.
-The Names are in an array.
+The names are in an array.
 I had to write every name of the municipalities.
 ```
 var muniArr = [